lambda-curry/virtualevent-poc/src/pages/custom-pages/reg.md

 **Cancellation Policy**

 IN-PERSON TICKETS: Cancel on or before Sept.
-30, 2021, for a full refund.
-Should you cancel after Sept.
+30, 2021 to receive a full refund.
+You may also downgrade your ticket before Sept.
+30. Should you cancel or downgrade after Sept.
 30, 2021, you will not receive a refund.
-Refund requests must be made through the FNvirtual registration system or via email at [registration@opencompute.org](<>).
-VIRTUAL TICKETS: Refunds will not be issued for this ticket type.
+Refund requests must be made through the FNvirtual registration system or via email at [registration@opencompute.org](https://2021ocpglobal.fnvirtual.app/reg/).
+VIRTUAL TICKETS: Refunds will not be issued for virtual tickets.

 <a href="https://docs.google.com/forms/d/e/1FAIpQLSehNzzYKO6FtzncM3Gt1ODQIRMv5NCUfX3zl8qXf3ltMlneDg/viewform" target="_blank">Click here</a> to apply for a media pass.